jonkpirateboy/shazall/README.md

 In this file change `[yourusername]` to your username.

-If you need to change the duration of how long Shazam should listen, the samplerate, or the screen resultion, you can do that in the `shazall-settings.json` file.
+If you need to change how long Shazam listens, the samplerate, or the screen resultion, you can do that in the `shazall-settings.json` file.

 Then add this code to make Shazall autostart on boot: